-ASÍ (the Icelandic Federation of Labour) and SA (the Confederation of Icelandic Employers) have in recent years discussed the reorganisation of rehabilitation.
+ASÍ (The Icelandic Confederation of Labour) and SA Confederation of Icelandic Enterprise have in recent years discussed the reorganisation of rehabilitation.
 An agreement has been reached to begin this development in 2008 by organising services and by providing a solution for employees suffering from long-term illness and those who suffer an accident which results in the reduction of their work capacity.
 The aim of the parties is to get involved as early as possible in order to enhance the possibility of each individual becoming active in the labour market to the extent his/her work capacity permits.